djplaner/Card-Interface-Tweak/README.md

 3. Copy and paste the content of the [tweak.js file](https://raw.githubusercontent.com/djplaner/Card-Interface-Tweak/master/tweak.js) into this pop-up window
 4. Save and submit your changes

-#### 2. Create a space for the cards to appear
+#### Step 2.
+Create a space for the cards to appear

 The card interface produced by the Tweak needs to appear in an existing content item on the same content page.

 1. Create a new Blackboard content item that is titled **Card Interface**
 > Current advice is to leave this content item empty.
 The tweak will add content to it.
-1. Choose the type of card interface you wish by adding one of the following words after **Card Interface**
+2. Choose the type of card interface you wish by adding one of the following words after **Card Interface**

   * **vertical** for one card per row with elements of a single card displayed horizontally
   * **by5** to have 5 cards per row
   * **noengage** if you'd prefer not to have the "Engage" button appear for content folders

-#### 3. Specify the content item/folder you want to appear as a card
+#### Step 3.
+Specify the content item/folder you want to appear as a card

 1. Add the phrase **Card Image:** (including the colon) to the content item/folder
 > It's assumed that only content items or content folders are turned into cards.
 Each works a little differently.
 A content item will become an "info card". i.e. providing only information.
 A content folder will also be clickable.
 Clicking on a content folder will take the user into the folder.